North Hollywood High School

 North Hollywood High School (NHHS) is a public high school in the North Hollywood neighborhood of Los Angeles, California, United States.
-It is located in the San Fernando Valley and enrolls approximately 2,500 students.
-Several neighborhoods, including most of North Hollywood, Valley Village, Studio City and Sun Valley, send students to this school.
-NHHS is accredited by the Western Association of Schools and Colleges.
-The school principal is Ricardo Rosales.
+It is in the San Fernando Valley and enrolls approximately 2,500 students.
+Several neighborhoods, including most of North Hollywood, Valley Village, Studio City and Sun Valley, send students to it.
+It is accredited by the Western Association of Schools and Colleges.
+Its principal is Ricardo Rosales.

 Facilities

-The campus facilities include three main buildings (Kennedy Hall, Frasier Hall and Randolph Hall), an agricultural area with livestock, a garden, an auditorium, a cafeteria, two gymnasiums, multiple computer labs with internet access, an auto mechanic shop, a wood shop, an instrumental music room, a football field, two softball fields, a baseball diamond, two tennis court areas, a teachers' parking lot, an art room, a college center, a parent center, a student store and a library.
+As of 2025, the campus is undergoing construction, and many buildings are in transition.
+The original Kennedy Hall and Frasher Hall have been retrofitted for safety, and connected to the new "C" building.
+Randolph Hall and many bungalows are slated for demolition.
+The library, baseball field, basketball courts, staff parking lot, and auditorium are still under construction.
+The school also has an agricultural area with livestock, a garden, a cafeteria, a two-story gymnasium, multiple computer labs, a woodshop, a music complex, a football field, and a student store.

 History

 Built in 1927, Lankershim High School was named for the town of Lankershim (first called Toluca, now North Hollywood) and its founding family.
 It opened with only a main building, auditorium, gymnasium and a shop and mechanics building, with 800 students, graduating its first class in 1928.
 The Board of Education was asked to employ teachers who were already residents of North Hollywood, creating jobs and education opportunities in the area.
 Lankershim High School was renamed North Hollywood High School in 1929.
 In 1937, a girls' gymnasium and a second major classroom building, now named Frasher Hall after former principal Roscoe Frasher, were built.
 In 1950, the third major classroom building, now named Randolph Hall, was built.
 In the 1950s, many smaller construction projects took place, including the agricultural classrooms, the boys' gymnasium, the home-side bleachers and the instrumental music room.
 In 1965, the main hall was named the John F. Kennedy Memorial Hall after the president.
 In 1966, the cafeteria, student store and two shop buildings were built.
 In 1973, the Amelia Earhart Continuation High School was built on the campus' northeast corner.
 In the late 1990s, thirteen modular buildings were installed to support an increase in the number of students.

 It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.